 This is one of the best features that separates FanDuel Sportsbook from the rest of the competition.
 Each day FanDuel offers players a chance to win a little extra money with their “Odds Boosts” bets.
 What are Odds Boosts?
 Odds Boosts are an added value to a bet or parlay.
-Example of this could include “Yankees win and Mets lose” and the value could be boosted from +150 to plus +200.
+Examples of this could include “Yankees win, and Mets lose,” and the value could be boosted from +150 to plus +200.
 It could also be as simple as “Serena to win Wimbledon” boosted from +100 to +175.
-There is a max bet associated with most Odds Boost bets, but for the added value it is certainly worth the limitations.
+There is a max bet associated with most Odds Boost bets, but for the added value, it is certainly worth the limitations.

 Explaining How Odds Work

-For those who are new to sports betting, a sportsbook can look a little confusing at first, but it is actually very easy to understand everything you are seeing.
+For those who are new to sports betting, a sportsbook can look a little confusing at first, but it is straightforward to understand everything you are seeing.
 You may see a number attached to a certain bet, such as +150 or -110.
 These are the odds that payout for that particular bet.
-If you see a bet selection with +150, that means for every $100 you risk, you would win $150 in return.
+If you see a bet selection with +150, that means for every $100 you risk, you win $150 in return.
 So if you bet $300, you would win $450 on that bet.
-When you see a -150, that would work the opposite way.
+When you see a -150, that will work the opposite way.
 You would have to wager $150 to win $100.
-So if a bet has a line of -120, you would need to bet $120 in order to win $100.
+So if a bet has a line of -120, you would need to bet $120 to win $100.
 If you bet $100 on that -120, you would only win $83.33.

 Common Types of Bets

 There are a lot of different betting options, but we are going to stick to the basics for now.
 The most common types of betting are “Money Line”, “Spread”(sometimes referred to the “Run Line” in baseball and the “Puck Line” in hockey), and “Total”.